Your Notifications

 Minimally Invasive Hip Replacement Surgery

 Minimally invasive hip replacement is a relatively new procedure that allows for minimal healing and recovery time and small incisions.
-The open surgery, on the other hand, involves the creation of a single large incision that increased recovery and healing time.
-Each of these approaches has its own pros and cons.
+Open surgery, on the other hand, involves the creation of a single large incision that increases recovery and healing time.
+Each of these approaches has its pros and cons.

 Before the surgery, the hip replacement surgeon will give you general anesthesia or a sedative.
 You would receive an intravenous line in the arm or hand.
 The surgical area is cleaned with an antiseptic solution and an incision is made in the hip area.